projectatomic/ansible-role-osbs-master/README.md

 Role Variables
 --------------

-You may need to configure Docker to connect to registries over plain HTTP, or HTTPS with self-signed certificate (especially when developing OSBS).
-You can provide list of such registries in `osbs_docker_insecure_registries` (empty by default).

-    osbs_docker_insecure_registries: []

 Expose the OpenShift port to the outside world?
 Set this to `false` when using authenticating proxy on the localhost.
 Has no effect if `osbs_manage_firewalld` is `false`.